 Quick, healthy and so easy to make, Kung Pao Tofu is loaded with veggies and full of flavor!

-Prep the tofu: Place to block of tofu between a clean dish towel, gently press down on top and along the edges so the towel absorbs the moisture.
+Prep the tofu: Place the block of tofu between a clean dish towel, gently press down on top and along the edges so the towel absorbs the moisture.
 Cut the tofu into 3/4 inch cubes.

 Marinate the tofu: Add 2 tablespoons tamari, 2 teaspoons dark sesame oil, black pepper and red pepper flakes to a medium-sized bowl, add tofu and gently fold together until tofu is coated.
 Let tofu marinate while preparing the other ingredients.

 Stir-fry sauce: To make the sauce, whisk together 3 tablespoons water, 3 tablespoons soy sauce, 3 tablespoons rice vinegar, 3 tablespoons maple syrup, and 1 tablespoon dark sesame oil in a small-medium bowl.

 Brown tofu: Heat 1 tablespoon regular oil in a wok or large saute pan over medium-high heat.
 Add marinated tofu in a single layer in the pan and cook without moving for 2 – 3 minutes.
 Stir the tofu and cook for 2 – 3 minutes, stir once again and cook for 2 minutes.
 Transfer tofu to a plate.